barbulescualex/MaterialFields/README.md

 2. Picker type fields.
 This comprises of [PickerField](https://barbulescualex.github.io/MaterialFields/Classes/PickerField.html) and [DateField](https://barbulescualex.github.io/MaterialFields/Classes/DateField.html)

-They all look the exact same in their normal state but each offer their own unique functionality in different states.
+They all resemble each other in their normal state but each offer their own unique functionality in their active states.
 Picker type fields hold entry fields with pickers that drop down below them.
 They have done buttons to close themselves and optional clear buttons (set by `isClearable = true`).

 **States**

-A Field has **3 states**:
+A Field has **3 states** with read-only flags:

-* Not active : `isActive = false`
+* Not active : `isActive == false`
-* Active, highlight visible : `isActive = true`
+* Active, highlight visible : `isActive == true`
-* Error : `hasError = true`
+* Error : `hasError == true`

 All the state logic and UI is handled internally.
 You can set the error state using [setError(withText:)](https://barbulescualex.github.io/MaterialFields/Classes/Field.html#/s:14MaterialFields5FieldC8setError8withTextySSSg_tF) and also remove it manually (the fields handle it on their own automatically, see specific field for details) using [removeErrorUI()](https://barbulescualex.github.io/MaterialFields/Classes/Field.html#/s:14MaterialFields5FieldC13removeErrorUIyyF)